lknorris/VPN-DEMONSTRATION/README.md

 ## **Project Description**
 This is a demonstration of VPN software and virtual machine use to observe what a VPN does in a real-world setting.
-I will be walking through what a VPN is, how to install it, and why you would need one.
-I will also use a virtual network for this demonstration.
+I will walk through what a VPN is, how to install it, and why you need one.
+I will also use a virtual machine on Azure for this demonstration.

 ## **Project Summary**
 - ### **🔹 What is a VPN?**